evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/main_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1571"  >}}

-We have separated our Ford F150 Lightning Extended Range article into sections.
-If you want to wait to read the full article, click the links below to the different areas.
+We've divided the article into specific sections for easier navigation.
+Click the links below to jump to different areas or read on for the full article.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)